Hello everyone!

 - Go to File → Site Manager (or press Ctrl+S).

-- Click on "New site" and give it a name (e.g.,
+- Click "New site" and give it a name (e.g.,

 vm-azure). - Under Protocol, select "SFTP — SSH File Transfer Protocol".

-sftp://here), User, and Password. - Click on "Connect".
+sftp://here), User, and Password. - Click "Connect".
 The connection will be saved for one-click access next time.

 Pointing a domain to the VM